bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2019-01-29-newsletter.md

   the protocol still in developer testing.
 The goal is to try to get both wallets (and many others) to use the same protocol, and also have it supported by payment processors such as BTCPay.

-    The suggestions are pretty simple: version the protocol so spending clients and receiving servers can negotiate what protocol features they support.
-Rename the protocol to *payjoin,* as many people aren't quite sure what to call it right now.
-Use [BIP174][] Partially-Signed Bitcoin Transactions (PSBTs) for communicating
+  The suggestions are pretty simple:

+    - Version the protocol so spending clients and receiving servers can negotiate what protocol features they support
+    - Rename the protocol to *payjoin,* as many people aren't quite sure what to call it right now
-    transaction and signature data between clients and servers.
+    - Use [BIP174][] Partially-Signed Bitcoin Transactions (PSBTs) for communicating transaction and signature data between clients and servers
-    Specify that transactions should use a short list of best-practice transaction features and avoid odd-looking coin selection so that payjoin transactions blend in with normal transactions and create maximum confusion for block chain analysts.
+    - Specify that transactions should use a short list of best-practice transaction features and avoid odd-looking coin selection so that payjoin transactions blend in with normal transactions and create maximum confusion for block chain analysts

 ## Selected Q&A from Bitcoin StackExchange